A BizBen blog reader emailed me this question:

-Here are some great answers, suggestions, things to think about from some business brokers & advisors:
+Here are some great answers, suggestions, and items to consider:

 Income Verification: First of course ask for tax returns and sales tax returns.
 You will get some resistance here and if you get them you probably won’t find satisfaction in the numbers reported.
 If your seller does report a reasonable amount get cancelled checks for the Sales Tax Returns.
 Do they have a point of sale system?
 If so get sales reports from there.